 Initial Teacher Training

 Teaching is an enormously challenging profession but the rewards are immense.
-We believe that the training programme and the support that follows must be of the highest quality in order to prepare our teachers to face the demands of any classroom within any context.
+We firmly believe that the training programme and the support that follows must be of the highest quality in order to prepare our teachers to face the demands of any classroom, within any context.
 Having successfully recruited a number of high calibre applicants to our previous School Direct provision, we have much pleasure in recruiting to our new and improved School Direct Programme for 2019-2020 (11-16).

 What our trainees say